 ‘People will die,’ says the panic-stricken woman outside police headquarters.
 She has been standing in blazing sunshine for more than an hour, and refuses to speak to anyone besides Commissaire Adamsberg.
 Her daughter has seen a vision: ghostly horsemen who target the most nefarious characters in Normandy.
 Since the middle ages there have been stories of murderers, rapists, those with serious crimes on their conscience, meeting a grizzly end following a visitation by the riders.

-Soon after the young woman’s vision a notoriously vicious and cruel man disappears.
+Soon after the young woman’s vision a notoriously cruel man disappears, and the local police dismiss the matter as superstition.
 Although the case is far outside his jurisdiction, Adamsberg agrees to investigate the strange happenings in a village terrorised by wild rumours and ancient feuds.